Melodi Grand Prix Junior 2013

 The Melodi Grand Prix Junior 2013 was Norway's twelfth national Melodi Grand Prix Junior for young singers aged 8 to 15.
 It was held in Oslo Spektrum, Oslo, Norway and was hosted by Tooji and Margrethe Røed.
 The show was broadcast live Norwegian Broadcasting Corporation (NRK).

-The winner was Unik 4 made up of Simen, Audun, Annika and Eline, all of which were born in 1999 and come from Bø in Telemark, Norway with the song "Så sur da".
+The winner was Unik 4 made up of Simen, Audun, Annika and Eline, all of which were born in 1999 and come from Bø Municipality in Telemark, Norway with the song "Så sur da".
 Unik 4 played violins, keyboards and drums and in between themselves were said to be able to play 10 musical instruments in addition to their vocal talents.
 The other Final 4 contestants were the duo Synne & Ingrid, solo act Henrik and the group A-stream.

 The album Melodi Grand Prix Junior 2013 containing the songs of the finals reached No. 1 on the VG-lista Norwegian Albums Chart on weeks 36 and 37 of 2012 staying at No. 1 for two weeks.